incuna/authentic/doc/index.rst

-Authentic2 is a versatile identity provider addressing a broad range of needs, from simple to advanced setups, around web authentication, attribute sharing, namespace mapping and authorization management.
+Authentic2 is a versatile identity provider addressing a broad range of needs, from simple to advanced setups, around web authentication, attribute sharing and namespace mapping.

 Authentic2 supports many protocols and standards, including SAML2, CAS, OpenID, LDAP, X509, OATH, and can bridge between them.